area homepage click for

 "The Captain" died 1 July 1866, New York, some family stories say he died at sea, and he was buried 3 July, 1866 in Evergreen Cemetery in New York.

-He has many living descendants in the US and Canada, and that has been another story.
+He has many living descendants in the US and Canada, but that is another story.

 Text: April 2008 - Pat Burdick, Port Alberni, BC, Canada